Knitting patterns – A Journey Through Time and Tradition

 From Necessity to Art Form

-Pattern knitting has long been a central part of many cultures, not least in Scandinavia.
-During the 17th and 18th centuries, knitting was a necessity – a way to make clothes, pay taxes or even contribute to the local economy.
-Knitted garments such as socks, mittens and jumpers were commonplace, and in some regions knitting became a major industry supplying the military and the trade in goods.
-Towards the end of the 19th century, machine knitting began to take over, leading to a decline in hand knitting.
-However, during the 20th century, the craft experienced a renaissance thanks to movements such as national romanticism and a growing interest in traditional crafts.
+Pattern knitting has long been a central part of many cultures, especially in Scandinavia.
+During the 17th and 18th centuries, knitting was a necessity—a way to create clothing, pay taxes, or even contribute to the local economy.
+Knitted garments like socks, mittens, and jumpers were everyday essentials, and in some regions, knitting evolved into a major industry, supplying the military and trade.
+By the late 19th century, machine knitting began to replace hand knitting, leading to its decline.
+Yet, in the 20th century, the craft experienced a renaissance, fueled by movements like national romanticism and a renewed appreciation for traditional crafts.
+Many of these patterns carried stories and local, but also social identity from one generation to the next.
+Historically, Nordic knitwear was made to be worn—warm, durable, and useful—where beauty and function always belonged together.

 The Symbolism of Patterns